 Lots

-On a standard trading account, forex trading positions are measured in “Lots”, where 1 Lot is equal to 100,000 units of the base currency.
+On a standard trading account, forex trading positions are measured in “lots”, where 1 lot is equal to 100,000 units of the base currency.

-If you buy 1 Lot of EUR/USD at $1.1850 then you are effectively trading with $118,500.
-This would mean that a 1 pip move (remember, the fourth decimal place in the price) would equate to a $10 change in the position.
+If you buy 1 lot of EUR/USD at $1.1850, then you are effectively trading with $118,500.
+This would mean that a 1-pip move (remember, the fourth decimal place in the price) would equate to a $10 change in the position.

-Therefore on your 1 Lot of EUR/USD that you bought at $1.1850, if the price increased by 22 pips for you to close the position at $1.1872, the total position would now be worth $118,720.
+Therefore on your 1 lot of EUR/USD that you bought at $1.1850, if the price increased by 22 pips for you to close the position at $1.1872, the total position would now be worth $118,720.
 The profit on the trade would be $220.

 Margin & Leverage

-For leverage of 30 times, this means that a trader will need to have 3.33% margin on account.
-For a $100,000 position, a trader would need just $3,300 deposited on the forex trading account.
+Leverage of 1:30 means that a trader needs a 3.33% margin in their account.
+For a $100,000 position, a trader would need just $3,300 deposited in their balance.

 The risk of trading forex on margin